mailtodanish/mailtodanish/README.md

 📫 How to reach me: mailtodanish@gmail.com

-🔭 I’m currently working on Python Flask API for React front end.
+🔭 I’m currently working on Python Flask API/ Django API for React front end.

 🌱 I am also expertize in Siebel CRM and OpenUI.